pydoit/doit/doc/tutorial_1.rst

 A common use-case is to be able to "revert" the operations done by a task.
 ``doit`` provides the ``clean`` command for that.

 By default it does nothing...
 You need to add a parameter ``clean`` to task metadata.
-You write custom ``actions`` (shell or python) of what should be done.
-But for the most common case you just want to remove the created targets.
-For that you can just pass the value ``True``.
+For the most common case where you just want to remove the created targets, just pass the value ``True``.

+You can also write custom ``actions`` (shell or python) of what should be done as a value to ``clean`` field.

 Add ``clean`` to all defined tasks, like: